HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/01-chosing_the_node_type.md

 ## Node Types

-When setting up a **zkVerify** node, the first decision you’ll need to make is which type of node to run.
+When setting up a **zkVerify** node, the first decision you'll need to make is which type of node to run.
 While there are various options, three main types of node can be identified:

 - **RPC node:**
   - connects to the other nodes and interacts with them by sending and receiving blockchain data,